techreturners/introduction-to-test-doubles-javascript/activities/activity_3.md

 ### 🔎 Exercise 3.3 - 🏊 Deep Diving into Mocks

-- Each programming language will have frameworks to enable developers to use out of the box methods to create and apply test doubles.
+- Each programming language will have frameworks to enable developers to use out of the box functions to create and apply test doubles.

 - For JavaScript, one useful framework is [Jest](https://jestjs.io/).

 ---